 - It is highly recommended that the sprayer friction pads are greased.
+To ensure optimum performance this should be done daily.
 This will ensure the boom is pivoting separately from the sprayer.
-It is very important to keep the friction pads greased on Active Roll[TM] systems.
-It may be necessary to grease the friction pads multiple times throughout each day. - Ensure the UC5[TM] sensor breakaway brackets are functioning correctly. - Ensure that there is a clean, dry foam disc inserted in each sensor. - Inspect the foam disc insert in each sensor.
-If it is clogged with dust or other debris, clean it.
-When the foam is removed from the sensor, the foam can be blown out with an air compressor.
-If necessary, replace the foam.
-The UC5[TM] system must always be operated with the foam disc insert in each Height Sensor.
+It is very important to keep the friction pads greased on Active RollTM systems. - Ensure the height sensor breakaway brackets are functioning correctly.
+Apply grease to the moving parts if necessary, to ensure they return to center after a break-away occurs. - Ensure there is a clean, dry foam disc inserted in each sensor.
+If it is clogged with dust or other debris, clean it as described below.